 - As well as finding onscreen video games you can all enjoy indoors, play games outside such as hide and seek, throw a Frisbee or make up your own cricket or football teams

-- Find a sitcom, comedy or family-friendly TV or streaming show you can all watch.
+- Find a sitcom, comedy or family-friendly show you can all watch.

 Spending time apart

-While you may all be physically spending more time in the living room and kitchen, everyone will probably also need to find ways to be own their own throughout the week, mostly within the confines of being at home.
+While you may all be physically spending more time in the living room and kitchen, everyone will probably also need to find ways to be on their own throughout the week.

 - If you have the space, setting up a separate room for kids and adults to hang out in